 And in Ireland, all five top girl names and four of the top boy names are Irish in origin, most with their authentic Gaelic spellings.
 The country has seen a marked shift in recent years towards more Gaelic-language education and with it a rise in Irish names both traditional and modern.

 Surprising Favorite Names by Country

 But there are also some surprises among the statistics!

 For example, Ludo attracts a lot of love from our visitors in Pakistan.
 Why?
 Well, it seems that the board game has long been particularly popular there.
-According to this article, “Pakistan ranks the highest in the world for downloads of the game’s online version”.
+According to this article, Pakistan ranks the highest in the world for downloads of the game’s online version.